agrc/supervisor/api.md

 ### Attributes

-**message** : str

-- The text of the message
+- `message` (str): The text of the message

-**attachment** : list

-- Strings or Paths to any attachments, including log files
+- `attachment` (List): Strings or Paths to any attachments, including log files

-**subject** : str

-- The message subject
+- `subject` (str): The message subject

-**project_name** : str

-- The name of the project that has added the Supervisor object.
+- `project_name` (str): The name of the project that has added the Supervisor object.
 Used for adding the version to notifications.

 ### Usage